 Tree-toppers can take any form, but the most popular tree topper is the star, which was also a key component in the Biblical Nativity.
 Other less common tree-toppers include paper rosettes, ribbon bows, Father Christmases or Santa Clauses, Christian crosses, Christmas owls, and sunbursts.

-Symbolically wreaths, like wedding bands, are circular shaped showing eternal love with no beginning or ending.
-The word ‘wreath’ is derived from an English word meaning to twist, such as in a circle.
+Symbolically wreaths, like wedding bands, are circularly shaped showing eternal love with no beginning or end.
+The word ‘wreath‘ is derived from an English word meaning to twist, such as in a circle.
 Some believe that initially wreaths were hung on doors in Ancient Rome to represent victory.
 In Christianity, the Christmas wreath was used to symbolize Christ.

 We see the bow as safely keeping the gift together with its holder as we are safe in the hands of Christ.
 The bow seals the gift and only one who is worthy is able to open the bow and reveal the gift inside.

-Ringing of bells Symbolically: shepherds ring bells to call lost sheep back to the fold.
-Moreover, shepherds will put bells around the necks of sheep that keep getting lost to make them easier to find so Bells are also ancient symbols of protection .
+The ringing of bells Symbolically: shepherds ring bells to call lost sheep back to the fold.
+Moreover, shepherds will put bells around the necks of sheep that keep getting lost to make them easier to find so Bells are also ancient symbols of protection.
 We use bells with bows to decorate our homes and Christmas trees.

 Get into the festive spirit, start decorating the outside and inside of your home, put up the Christmas Tree, do some Christmas baking.
 Put the gifts them under the Christmas tree and open them on Christmas day.